-As drivers ourselves, the legal staff at the Lebowitz & Mzhen, LLC, spends a fair number of hours every month operating our own motor vehicles on the beltways, interstates and city streets of Maryland.
+As drivers ourselves, the legal staff at the Lebowitz & Mzhen Personal Injury Lawyers, spends a fair number of hours every month operating our own motor vehicles on the beltways, interstates and city streets of Maryland.
 It goes without saying that every one of us has, from time to time, caught sight of the result of yet another tragic passenger car or commercial trucking road accident.
 Although the majority of the general public is not subjected to the sheer volume of traffic accident news and data as those who are involved in the business of tracking highway injuries and deaths, one thing is certainly true -- the tragedy of any motor vehicle wreck is only amplified when the reason for that crash is negligence.

 Pure and simple, injury-related collisions -- and most especially, fatal car and truck accidents -- are much too common for anyone to be blasé about the topic.
 For us, as Baltimore personal injury attorneys, we know that caution behind the wheel is one of the best approaches to staying out of trouble, whether you live in Bowie, Rockville, Annapolis or the District.
 That said, anybody who even hopes to avoid being involved in a Maryland traffic accident is well advised to keep his or her mind on the road and follow a number of simple safety tips.